DanAddison/Songwriting/docs/README.md

-# Daniel Addison Music - Lyrics Archive
+# Daniel Addison Music

-These are all of my finished songs.
+This is a lyric archive of all of my finished songs.

 For more about me, [Visit my website](https://danaddison.uk)